Guide to Britain’s lighthouses: history and the best landmarks to visit

 How many lighthouses are there in the UK?

-There are more than 60 lighthouses dotted around the UK.
-The charity Trinty House looks after many of these lighthouses to help maintain the safety of seafarers.
+There are more than 60 lighthouses dotted around the coast of England and Wales.
+The charity Trinity House looks after many of these lighthouses to help maintain the safety of seafarers.

 This dual towered lighthouse off the Cornish coast stands at the most southerly point of mainland Britain.
 The light has stood here since 1619.
 According to Trinity House, a local man, Sir John Killigrew, applied for the first patent for a lighthouse on the site.
 It was granted, but with one condition.
 With the Cornish coast a hotbed of piracy and smuggling in those days, it was required that the light was extinguished when the enemy approached, for fear that it would guide the miscreants home.

-Most Northerly in Britain: Muckle Flugga, Isle of Unst, Scotland
+Muckle Flugga, Isle of Unst, Scotland - most northerly lighthouse in Britain

 Situated on the northern point of the isle of Unst in the Shetlands, the endearingly named Muckle Flugga is the more northerly lighthouse in Britain.
 Nearer to Bergen in Norway than to Aberdeen, Muckle Flugga was established in 1854.